Chrisb003/Network-Testing-Tools/README.md

 * `cleardatabase`: Completely wipes the database and all temporary WAL/SHM files on startup.
 * `webport`: Contains a numeric port value (e.g., `8080`) to override the default web server port.
 * `reinstall`: Triggers a complete factory reset.
 Wipes all files, environments, and databases, then re-downloads a fresh copy of the application from GitHub.
+* `workers`: Auto generated when the app starts but can be edited to change the number of workers for various functions.
+If set to high and app not loading it can be edited here.